 The certification process

-The wine industry Standards undergo regular reviews, to ensure they continue to fulfil the requirements of domestic and international markets, incorporate the most current science, and remain practical and relevant for the many industry users.
-This is done in consultation with members, the AWRI and the Sustainability Advisory Committee.
-The standards are owned and independently maintained by Freshcare Ltd.
+The Standards undergo regular reviews, to ensure they continue to fulfil the requirements of domestic and international markets, incorporate the most current science, and remain practical and relevant for the many industry users.
+This is done in consultation with members, the AWRI, AGW, Wine Australia and the Sustainability Advisory Committee.

 - Attend a one-off training workshop.